AdobeAtAdobe/adobe-analytics-di/README.md

 * 1.3.0 Added fixes from Radu and updated testing from Make to use Mocha
 * 1.3.1 Updated to support the latest Insertion API spec.
 Zoran added the required 'imsregion' property.
 * 1.3.2 Added getters and setters.
 Thanks to DhrBaksteen for the contribution
 * 1.3.4 Added setter for setting DI service port.
 Thanks to kevpmoore for the contribution.
-Also I have updated the default tracking server as suggested in https://github.com/AdobeAtAdobe/adobe-analytics-di/issues/17
+Also I have updated the default tracking server as suggested in https://github.com/AdobeAtAdobe/adobe-analytics-di/issues/
+* 1.3.5 Updated dependencies, #20 Incorrect validation of mandatory visitorId, #19 pageName shouldn't always be mandatory, #18 Broken Docs Link in Readme